srallapally/CSVParser/README.md

     2. Read and process each row, integrating synthetic IDs for permission columns.
     3. Write the processed data to the output file.
   - **generate_groovy_schema:**
-    1. Create and open an output file for writing the Groovy schema.
+    1. Create and open an output file for writing the ICF schema script.
     2. Write the schema definition for each permission column.
     3. Define operation options for the schema.